What is a statute of limitation on debt?

 A creditor is attempting to collect debt that isn’t mine, what do I do?

-Creditors attempt to collect debt from the wrong people more than you’d think.
+Creditors attempt to collect a debt from the wrong people more than you’d think.
 A common reason is due to similarities in names.
 In addition, debt collectors often obtain their information from unreliable sources.
 It’s highly likely they’ll get some information wrong.

 But what do you do if the debt isn’t yours?
 Your first step should be to inform the debt collector that they’re contacting the wrong person.